Skip to content

 Once Dr. Brown arrived in the Twin Cities, the local Black press and community provided him immense support.
 Upon his arrival in Minneapolis, members of the community threw a large event at St. Peter African Methodist Episcopal Church to welcome Dr. Brown.
 The Appeal covered the event in detail.
 They even printed the text of the speech given by Dr. Brown, in which he applauded the community for supporting one another.
 In the years that followed, The Appeal continued to publish details of Dr. Brown’s life and practice.

 In the speech that Dr. Brown gave upon his arrival, he expressed eagerness to get to know everyone in the room—and it seems that he did this in short order.
 In the speech, Dr. Brown gave out his home address and invited anyone to call on him at any time.
 He opened a medical practice downtown, where he saw patients seven days a week.
-He quickly rose to prominence, and was a part of many social groups and fraternal organizations, including the Elks, the Odd Fellows, and the Knights of Pythias.
+He quickly rose to prominence and was a part of many social groups and fraternal organizations, including the Elks, the Odd Fellows, and the Knights of Pythias.
 In 1921, he was elected president of the local chapter of the NAACP.

 Having devoted himself to serving patients in Minneapolis for nearly two decades, Dr. Robert S. Brown died in his home on April 4th, 1927.
 He is memorialized in Lakewood’s Section 19.
 But his death did not mean the end of the Brown family’s service to patients.
 Robert S. Brown’s son and grandson followed in his footsteps, becoming doctors themselves.
 The Brown family served Minnesotans for three generations, until 1991.